Learn how to do a personal color analysis so that you can know what types of colors flatter you best.

 Color Analysis Explained

-I know you want to dive right in to figure out your best colors, but humor me for a moment.
+I know you want to dive right in to doing a personal color analysis so that you can figure out your best colors, but humor me for a moment.
 There is so much information out there about color analysis.
 Many have conflicting information.
 You may have already hit the point of confusion.
 I’d like you to read this post with a different mindset.

 Your goal is not to find your season or your color type.
 Yes, you WILL determine your color type, but that is not the goal.
 The goal is to find the color palette that beautifully aligns with your coloring and tone… and knowing what colors to avoid.
 It’s not about a specific color being in one color palette over another.
 Color analysis is about knowing that a color is right for YOU.